ugate/repo/oracle/README.md

 - `install.sh` - Installs Oracle XE
 - `oracle-xe-###.rpm.zip.XXX` - The RPM installation files separated by consecutive parts for accessibility/file size purposes
 - `grant.sh` - Grants database permissions to the current OS user (calls `grant.sql`) and outputs the current DB users
-- `grant.sql` - Grants database permissions to a specified user (passed in as first argument)
+- `grant.sql` - Grants database permissions to a specified user (username is passed as first argument, password will be the same as the username)

 Once the `install.sh` is ran Oracle XE should be accessible using the following (`$USER` will translate to the current OS user):